 Use the audio player below to listen to this exclusive audio:

-Dr. Deming is reported to have muttered “robots painting robots” as he went back to his room.
+Dr. Deming is reported to have muttered “robots painting robots” as he returned to his room.

 An Idea Revisited in the 2000s